wbannick/wbannick.github.io/index.markdown

 # Hello!

-All view on this site are my own.
+All views on this site are my own.

 My name is William Bannick.
 I use he/him pronouns.
 I am from California.
 More specifically, I grew up in the Central Coast/Bay Area.
 I have lived in Santa Cruz County, Santa Clara County, and San Mateo County.
 I love California and it will always be home.
 I currently live in the beautiful Washington DC.